imdrasil/jennifer.cr/docs/crud.md

 c.save
 ```

+> Any `::create` and `#save` method call by default process under a transation.
+If transation is already started will not create new one.

 #### Read

 Object could be retrieved by id using `#find` (returns `T?`) and `#find!` (returns `T` or raise `RecordNotFound` exception) methods.